 - I can get better

-The curriculum has been designed to be broad and balanced, taking into account students’ starting points and end goals, in line with the school’s motto: Enjoying Today, Preparing For Tomorrow.
+The curriculum is all encompassing and includes both what is learnt in lessons as well as out of lessons.
+It has been designed to be broad and balanced, taking into account students’ starting points and end goals, in line with the school’s motto: Enjoying Today, Preparing For Tomorrow.
+Our curriculum supports progression onto post-16 education, apprenticeships or employment with training.

-The school adopts a holistic approach to the curriculum and in line with the Trust’s vision has a connected curriculum following three themes: Arts, Enterprise and Sport.
-This approach develops knowledge and understanding of traditional secondary subjects; enables students to follow appropriate pathways at key stage 4; develops personal and employability skills, preparing students for their next steps, in line with local employment information; adds to students’ cultural and social capital.
+The school adopts a holistic approach to the curriculum and in line with the Trust’s vision has a connected curriculum following three themes: Sport, the Arts, Enterprise.
+This approach develops knowledge and understanding of traditional secondary subjects; enables students to follow appropriate pathways at key stage 4; develops personal and employability skills, preparing students for their next steps, in line with local employment information and adds to students’ cultural and social capital.

-Curriculum mapping allows subject leaders and delivery teams to create schemes of learning, which build knowledge, understanding, skills and study techniques across the key stages.
+Curriculum mapping by Heads of Faculty, subject leaders and delivery teams creates schemes of learning which build knowledge, understanding, skills and study techniques across the key stages.
 These are informed by and evaluated against formative and summative assessment.
-Marking and feedback is targeted and focused on celebrating learning and progress, whilst highlighting areas for improvement, which are addressed in Directed Reflection and Improvement Time (DIRT).
+Marking and feedback is targeted and focused on celebrating learning and progress, whilst highlighting areas for improvement which are addressed in Directed Reflection and Improvement Time (DIRT).
 Careful planning provides meaningful opportunities for the development and mastery of core skills in literacy, numeracy and computing, so that students are able to access the curriculum fully and successfully.

 EVALUATION AND FEEDBACK

-It is important that students and parents are given regular and meaningful feedback about progress and attainment.
-We have developed data systems in school to ensure that we can accurately track this and provide students and parents with effective, timely feedback.
+It is important that students, parents and carers are given regular and meaningful feedback about progress and attainment.
+We have developed data systems in school to ensure that we can accurately track this and provide students, parents and carers with effective, timely feedback.

 Our curriculum seeks to challenge and inspire young people of all abilities and backgrounds to gain the knowledge, understanding and skills required for them to successfully take their next steps in education and employment.
 If you have any questions regarding our curriculum please contact our Vice Principal for Quality and Curriculum.